kvm101/ToDo/README.md

   version 2.1.0-alfa (04.01.25):
   - Added user registration.

+  version 2.1.1-alfa (05.01.25):
+  - Fixed bug that you could create any number of equal accounts

   planning in future versions:
   - replaced http basic authorization to JWT (on 10.01.25).
   - Add OAuth 2.0 (on 30.01.25).